RECONSTRUCTION OF THE BILIARY-TRACT USING BILIARY-DUODENAL INTERPOSITION OF A DEFUNCTIONALIZED JEJUNAL LIMB

 Abstract

-Interposition of a defunctionalized limb of jejunum between the confluence of the hepatic ducts and the duodenum seems to have some advantages.
-Biliary-jejunal anastomosis can be performed in a wider diameter, if necessary; duodenal function is kept almost normal, and the isolated segment of jejunum prevents the duodenojejunal reflux from getting to the biliary tract.
+Interposition of a defunctionalized limb of jejunum between the confluence of the hepatic ducts and the duodenum has some advantages.
+Biliary-jejunal anastomosis can be perfomed in a wider diameter, if necessary; duodenal function is kept almost normal, and the isolated segment of jejunum prevents the duodenojejunal reflex from getting to the biliary tract.
 The records of 19 patients upon whom hepatico-jejuno-duodenostomy was performed were reviewed.
-Seventeen patients had iatrogenic lesions and benign strictures of the common bile duct.
+Patients (17) had iatrogenic lesions and benign strictures of the common bile duct.
 Two patients had malignant tumors of the common bile duct.
-The postoperative follow-up period ranged from six months to five years.
-The average postoperative time was ten days.
+The postoperative follow-up period ranged from 6 mo.-5 yr.
+The average postoperative time was 10 days.
 Two transient bile leaks were observed.
 Two patients had postoperative episodes of cholangitis.
-In both, the hepatico-jejunostomy was narrow, and stones were found in the intrahepatic position.
-A new and wider cholangiojejunostomy was performed.
+In both, the hepaticojejunostomy was narrow and stones were found in the intrahepatic position.
+A new and wider cholangiojejunostomy was perfomed.
 All of the patients were investigated roentgenographically after contrast material was given orally.
-Only two of the patients were found to have an enteric-biliary reflux which partially filled the intrahepatic biliary branches, but this was only observed at the time the abdomen was compressed.
+Only 2 patients had an entericbiliary reflux which partially filled the intrahepatic biliary branches, but this was only observed at the time the abdomen was compressed.